What Sunglasses Suit My Face? How to choose the right Sunglasses

 Sunglasses for Round Face Shapes

-Go the opposite of the advice we gave to those with a square face shape.
+Go the opposite of the advice we gave to those with the square face shape.
 Choose sunglasses that have defined shapes to help slim your cheeks.
 A strong brow and a frame wider than your head are also a plus.
 Frames that are angular are also useful in lengthening the face and temples.

 Even though you’ll want to generally avoid round frames, a D-frame with a straight top is acceptable.
 To sum it up, go for square frames, clubmasters, and wayfarers.